- Oral sex can result in pharyngeal infection, which can cause a sore throat and fever.

 - 20% of affected men also have chlamydia

 - 40% of affected women also have chlamydia

 50% of women and 10% of men are asymptomatic

 It has an incubation period of 2-14 days.
 Most people get symptoms about 2-5 days after infection.

 Symptoms consistent with Urethritis:

 - Pain and frequency of micturition

-Gonorrhoea of the rectum – sometimes seen in gay men.
+Gonorrhoea of the rectum – sometimes seen in MSM.
 Can vary from being symptom free, to causing a discharge of painful bloody pus from the rectum (proctitis)